Irish Wolfhounds Wrap Up First Ever Short Track World Tour Event

 Senior Men – Ryan McAnuff (County Antrim), Sean McAnuff (County Antrim), Liam O’Brien (County Cavan)

-New ISAI Child Safety Officer Appointed
+New ISAI National Child Officer Appointed

 The ISAI is committed to promoting and protecting the safety and wellbeing of all children and young people who participate in ISAI activities through fostering a culture where children and young people feel safe and welcome.
-Contact details for the ISAI Child Safety Officer and further information on the ISAI’s safeguarding policies and measures can be found at here.
+Contact details for the ISAI National Child Officer and further information on the ISAI’s safeguarding policies and measures can be found at here.

 O’Brien Sets Two National Record To Close Out Season At Worlds